Fujifilm GF 55mm f/1.7 R WR Review

 Conclusion

-I wish this lens was a tad smaller and lighter which would have made it so much more delightful to use as an everyday carry for whatever life throws at you.
-I would imagine a lens with considerably less bulk, had it been an f/2 (or f/2.5) lens and perhaps named GF 55mm f/2 R LM WR, adding that important linear motor.
+I wish this lens were a tad smaller and lighter, which would have made it so much more delightful to use as an everyday carry for whatever life throws at you.
+I would imagine a lens with considerably less bulk, had it been an f/2 (or f/2.5) lens and perhaps named GF 55mm f/2 R LM WR, adding that crucial linear motor.

-With that out of the way, there are of course many photographers with GFX 100 cameras out there who can take advantage of everything this lens has to offer and one of the most important features is that the GF 55mm f/1.7 will leave a very special signature on the larger-than-full-frame-sensor.
+With that out of the way, there are, of course, many photographers with GFX 100 cameras out there who can take advantage of everything this lens has to offer.
+One of the most important features is that the GF 55mm f/1.7 will leave a very special signature on the larger-than-full-frame sensor.

 On a larger GFX 100 camera with a better grip and phase-detect autofocus performance, the GF 55mm f/1.7 R WR should shine with loads of dreamy bokeh and shallow depth of field.
-As long as you a willing to live with the extra bulk and weight, such a combination can create impressive results.
+If you are willing to live with the extra bulk and weight, such a combination can create impressive results.

-I hope to get a chance to review the GF 55mm f/1.7 R WR on the GFX 100 II before long.
-Despite my gripes in this review, I am afraid this combination of camera and lens could be an addicting experience, and instead of what I usually do when I trade gear and sell a camera or a lens to upgrade, I may have to put my car up for sale.
+I hope to get a chance to review the GF 55mm f/1.7 R WR on the GFX 100 II soon.
+Despite my gripes in this review, I am afraid this combination of camera and lens could be an addicting experience.
+Instead of what I usually do when I trade gear and sell a camera or a lens to upgrade, I may have to put my car up for sale.

 Thanks to Simon Svane Als for the photos of me in this review.